 The M.Ed.
-Math Education program is not accepting applications for Autumn 2022.
-Please check back with us in spring 2022 for an update for 2023.
+Math Education program is not accepting applications for Autumn 2023.
 The M.Ed.
-Science option is accepting and revieiwing applications for 2022.
+Science option is accepting and reviewing applications for 2023.

 Students completing the M.Ed.
 Curriculum and Instruction option in Math or Science will leave the program with higher standards for themselves and their profession; a sense of connectedness with a community of educators who are grappling with similar questions and issues; the disposition to suspend belief and disbelief as needed; a commitment to practical work guided by deep knowledge and understanding; and a passion for greater understanding.